 3. Offer different incentives for completing the survey

-Offering an appealing incentive for participation can increase your survey response rates significantly—by 10-15 percent according to some research.
+Offering an appealing incentive for participation can increase your response rates significantly—by 10-15 percent according to some research.
 The incentives you offer can be trivial to you but perceived as rather attractive to respondents.

 In market research, when conducting different product or customer satisfaction research, you can offer survey incentives in the form of discounts, coupons, or prizes like free product samples.
-You don’t need to give them to all your customers by arranging a drawing for winners— the so-called giveaway.
+You don’t need to give them to all your customers by arranging a drawing for winners—the so-called giveaway.

 4. Make sure the topic of the survey is relevant to your respondents